A Sydney council has approved and funded a permanent memorial artwork recognising the victims of gay hate violence in New South Wales.

 The Bondi Memorial Project also received a philanthropic donation of $64,000 from Sydney gay couple Stephen Heasley and Andrew Borg.

-“Measures such as the inquiry and the memorial will go a long way in honouring the victims of these terrible acts and sending out a beacon of hope for all victims of bias motivated crimes.”
+“Measures such as the inquiry and the memorial will go a long way in honouring the victims of these terrible acts and sending out a beacon of hope for all victims.”

-Waverley Mayor John Wakefield said the council and ACON would work on an agreement to formalise the project before it moves to commissioning an artist.
+Waverley Mayor John Wakefield said the council and ACON would formalise an agreement before searching for an artist.

 “It’s been too long in recognising these terrible events from our not-so-distant past,” Mayor Wakefield said.

-“Finally, we will have a permanent reminder by which we can pay respect to these men, their families, friends and the LGBTI community.”
+“Finally, we will have a permanent reminder by which we can pay our respects.”